EnFlexIT/JADE-AddOns/ipms/runSamples/README.txt

 If this is not the case the paths in the .bat and configuration files must be modified to reflect your directory structure!!!!

-The example comprises two platforms P1 and P2 and a MobileAgent moving across them.Such MobileAgent gets the hops to perform from the itinerary.properties file.
+The example comprises two platforms P1 and P2 and a MobileAgent moving across them.
+Such MobileAgent gets the hops to perform from the itinerary.properties file.

 To try the example do the followings: